 Given the rulers’ patronage, Chinese blue and white porcelain strongly reflect the Imperial tastes of the times.
 The bright blue on a warm white ground was prized throughout the Xuande, Chenghua, and Zhengde eras, and remained attractive well into the Kangxi era of the Qing dynasty and beyond.
 The earlier deep purplish blue with darker dots was also revived during the 18th century, particularly by the emperors of Yongzheng and Qianlong, his fourth son.

-In October 2020, Skinner offers a group of superb blue and white porcelain that demonstrate the experimental sprit of the Yongzheng and Qianlong eras.
+In October 2020, Skinner offers a group of superb blue and white porcelain that demonstrates the experimental spirit of the Yongzheng and Qianlong eras.
 The most representative example is a lotus-mouth bottle vase (Lot 100, Estimate: $600,000-1,200,000).
 This robust yet elegant vase is a refined mixture showcasing the tastes of the Han of Ming and the Manchu of Qing.
 The shape emulates bronze garlic-mouthed bottles of the Ming dynasty, but with the added elegance of the Qing court in design.
+The Chinese porcelain marks are the six-character Yongzheng mark in underglaze blue in a double ring on base.

 The deep cobalt blue shows the “heaped and piled” effect of Ming and the “orange peel” glaze, which has been arguably known to be used as a decorative element in the blue and white porcelain of the Yongzheng and Qianlong eras.
 Most amazingly, the garlic mouth of the previous Ming is replaced in the most elaborate manner with a lotus pod, a symbol of fecundity most popularly loved among the Manchu people of Qing.
 Also, the pair of lion masks that often decorated the sides of a censer in the Ming period are applied and painted in blue above the incurving shoulders.
 The blue and white bottle vase was descended in the family of the current consignor through Ward Thoron (1867-1937), the paternal grandfather of the consignor.
 Mr. Thoron has family ties not only to the Endicott and Peabody families (two prominent New England families, the latter with well-established links to overseas trade), but also William Ward, a prominent shipmaster and merchant who sailed extensively throughout Europe and Asia before settling in Medford, Massachusetts.